-As a Protective Services Officer, you will be a valued member of the Victoria Police team and we look forward to having you join our great organisation.
+As a Protective Services Officer, you will be a valued member of the Victoria Police team.

 The majority of Protective Services Officer shifts support the Victorian State Government commitment of being on platforms from 6 pm to the last train as well as the Night Network commitment each Friday and Saturday evenings.
 However, it is expected that all Protective Services Officers will be able to perform a mix of various shift start times at various locations as per operational requirements.

 - monitoring of peak-hour train services where you will maintain a visible presence and engage with the community

 - building and maintaining rapport with commuters and the surrounding community to increase trust in the safety of the station and public transport system.